ugr-sail/sinergym/docs/source/pages/introduction.rst

 -  **Stable Baseline 3 Integration**.
 Some functionalities like callbacks have been customized by our team in order to test easily these environments with deep reinforcement learning algorithms.
-   This tool can be used with any other DRL library that supports the *OpenAI gym* interface as well.
+   This tool can be used with any other DRL library that supports the *Gymnasium* interface as well.

 -  **Google Cloud Integration**.
 Whether you have a Google Cloud account and you want to use your infrastructure with *Sinergym*, we tell you some details about how doing it.